cac-staff/summer-school-2016-SQLite/11-prog-R.md

 To close,
-let's have a look at how to access a database from a general-purpose programming language like Python.
+let's have a look at how to access a database from a data analysis language like R.
 Other languages use almost exactly the same model: library and function names may differ, but the concepts are the same.